Jonathan Lisecki

 Jonathan Lisecki (born 1976) is an American producer, director, writer and actor.
 Originally from the Bronx, Lisecki comes from an Irish background.
 He studied theater in college and initially worked as an actor.
 He was nominated for the Independent Spirit Award for Best First Screenplay for his film Gayby.
-It was adapted from a short that he created in 2010.
-His sexuality is gay and married New Yorker music critic Alex Ross in Canada in 2006.
+It was adapted from a short he made in 2010.
+Lisecki married New Yorker music critic Alex Ross in Canada in 2006.